thcipriani/WagnerProject/pages/bush-houses---how-they-are-built.md

 ---
 layout: page
-title: BUSH HOUSES - How they are built
+title: "BUSH HOUSES - How they are built"
 image: /assets/images/021-01.jpg
-caption: 1955; Raiakama New Guinea Close-up of the Wagner's first home, a two-room Bush house ...
+caption: 1955; Raiakama New Guinea Close-up of the Wagner's first home, a two-room Bush house
+next: /pages/home-away-from-home---getting-settled.html
+prev: /pages/starting-a-new-life-together---arriving-in-papua-new-guinea.html
+...
 Bush houses, like the one Reverend William and Mrs. Ruth Wagner lived in when they arrived in Yaramanda and also similar to their living quarters in Saka Raiakama, were built mostly of saplings, trees, and grass, with